One of the most common questions I'm asked is, "How big should our wedding cake be?"

 whether it's a brunch, afternoon tea, or an intimate get-together with close family and friends.
 If this is part of your plan, you might want to ensure you have extra cake to share with those attending.

-Do You Plan to Keep the Top Tier?
+Do You Plan to Keep the Top Tier of Your Wedding Cake?

 Holding onto the top tier is a tradition that's making a comeback!